 Some important things to look for when reviewing your policy are:

-- Guaranteed building replacement cost coverage: If you own a home, this coverage guarantees that your policy will pay to rebuild your home, even doing so costs more than the policy limit.
+If you own a home, this coverage guarantees that your policy will pay to rebuild your home, even if doing so costs more than the coverage limit.
 With market fluctuations, and catastrophic events such as wildfires and earthquakes, the cost to rebuild your home can increase dramatically from the amount you originally insured it for.
-At Square One, we include Guaranteed Building Replacement on all of our policies, including rented dwellings and vacation properties.
+At Square One, we include Guaranteed Building Replacement on all of our policies, except mobile home properties.
 This ensures that you don’t end up paying out of pocket if you unexpectedly can’t rebuild your home for the amount of coverage carried on your policy.

-- Broad water damage protection: Traditional insurance companies usually include some form of water damage protection.
-However, it can be quite limited, and often excludes sewer backup, which can sometimes be added for an extra charge.
+Traditional insurance companies usually include some form of water damage protection.
+However, it can be quite limited, and often excludes water backup, which can sometimes be added for an extra charge.
 Square One automatically includes protection against most types of water damage in all of our policies.

 To make sure you have the coverage you need: